 - wind speed

 This module will take three weeks to four weeks to complete.
-On the first day, a Bio-Bus fellow will bring the weather station to the school, install it, and give a brief ten to fifteen minute presentation on how to use the equipment.
-Teachers will be given a disk with an Excel spreadsheet for them to record the weather data; a hard copy of this spreadsheet will be distributed to the students so they can keep their own records of the weather reports.
+On the first day, a Bio-Bus fellow will bring the weather station to the school and install it, then give a brief ten to fifteen minute presentation on how to use the equipment.
+Teachers will be emailed an Excel spreadsheet for them to record the weather data; a hard copy of this spreadsheet will be distributed to the students so they can keep their own records of the weather reports.
 After two weeks of collecting data the teacher will email the spreadsheet to the Bio-Bus staff, at least three days before the scheduled Bio-Bus visit.
 The spreadsheet will be converted into graphs that will be integrated and discussed with the students during the presentation.

 The Bio-Bus fellows will return to the school three to four weeks after the first visit to present the Weather module to the students.
 The Bio-Bus will provide all materials used during the Weather module.
 Teachers are required to have a computer with Microsoft Excel, internet access and a printer.
 This module will require a good bit of planning and coordinating between teachers and the Bio-Bus staff, but students will benefit by being able to walk away from this module with better understanding of meteorology and how it influences our daily activities.

 # Students: Up to 30 students, with an observer.

 Time needed for presentation: 55-90 minutes